1. What goes on during the worship services?

 7. May my child stay with me during the service?

 We always welcome children to stay for the entire service.
-However, please be aware that the sermon is generally for an adult audience and younger children especially may not be interested.
-If you need to leave the service because of a fussy child or other reason, the service can still be heard from a speaker in the kitchen area or in the Grandmother’s Loft upstairs.
+However, please be aware that the sermon is generally for an adult audience, and younger children especially may not be interested.
+If you need to leave the Sanctuary because of a fussy child or other reason, the service can still be heard from a speaker in the kitchen area.
 Parents who wish to stay with their child in the nursery for all or part of the service are welcome to do so.

 8. Is there easy parking?
 Are the building and services handicap friendly?

 Yes.
-The municipal parking lot is right across the street so there is always ample free parking.
-Our building has a ramp, a hearing-loop for those who are hearing impaired and an accessible bathroom.
-Since we sit in chairs, those people who use walkers or wheelchairs fit in comfortably throughout the sanctuary.
+The municipal parking lot is right across the street, with free parking.
+Our building has a ramp, a hearing-loop for those who are hearing impaired, and an accessible bathroom.
+Since we sit in chairs, people who use walkers or wheelchairs fit in comfortably throughout the Sanctuary.

 9. Will I feel pressured to give money if I am a visitor?